-Second year: (garment 2 and folder )
+Second year: (garment 2 and folder)

-The Fashion and Fabrics Teacher will assess the candidates' work and thereafter submit garment 1, garment 2, folder, individual assessment sheets and summary sheets for all candidates to Examination Council of Eswatini for moderation.
-Centres are requested to make sure all labels are sewn on garments with candidate's name and number to avoid the use of pins on candidates work.
+The Fashion and Fabrics Teacher will assess the candidates' work and thereafter submit year 2 garment, folder, individual assessment sheets and summary sheets for all candidates to Examination Council of Eswatini for moderation.
+Centres are requested to make sure all labels are sewn on garments with candidate's name and number to avoid the use of pins on candidates' work.

-The Folder will consist of: Illustration or description of garment, reasons for choice (style, pattern, fabric, colour), list of requirements (fabric, notions: buttons, zip, trimmings, interfacing, colour of threads, etc.) costing, plan of work and 3 photos showing: (a) lay out and cutting (b) sewing process (e.g. attaching collars/ sleeves) and (c) fitting for both garments1 and 2.
+The Folder will consist of: Illustration or description of garment, reasons for choice (style, pattern, fabric, colour), list of requirements (fabric, notions: buttons, zip, trimmings, interfacing, colour of threads, etc.) costing, plan of work and 3 photos showing: (a) lay out and cutting (b) sewing process (e.g. attaching collars/ sleeves) and (c) fitting for garment 2.